netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 As part of our CI processes and tools, we use [kube-burner](https://github.com/kube-burner/kube-burner) to measure performance and detect regressions.
 It's almost the same test beds that we already mentioned [in a previous post](https://netobserv.io/posts/light-weight-network-observability-operator-without-loki/), with some slight modifications: from 3 test beds — the 25-nodes, the 65-nodes and the 120-nodes ones, with only the 65-nodes that was stress-testing ingress — we moved to just 2 test beds:

-- Test bed 1 uses a 25-nodes cluster that runs node-density-heavy and ingress-perf workloads.
+- Test bed 1 uses a 25-nodes cluster that runs [node-density-heavy](https://github.com/kube-burner/kube-burner-ocp?tab=readme-ov-file#node-density-heavy) and [ingress-perf](https://github.com/cloud-bulldozer/ingress-perf) workloads.
+It has around 5200 pods in 81 namespaces.
-- Test bed 2 uses a bigger 250-nodes cluster, running cluster-density and ingress-perf workloads.
+- Test bed 2 uses a bigger 250-nodes cluster, running [cluster-density-v2](https://github.com/kube-burner/kube-burner-ocp?tab=readme-ov-file#cluster-density-v2) and ingress-perf workloads.
+It has around 14K pods in 1000 namespaces.

+NetObserv is configured with 1:1 sampling, thus processing every packet.

 Here's how the CPU metrics compare between NetObserv 1.7 and 1.8: